pronique/multitenant/README.md

 If you happen to stumble upon a bug, please feel free to create a pull request with a fix, and a description of the bug and how it was resolved.

+# Features

+Pull requests are the best way to propose new features.